External practitioner call

 We are looking for external practitioners with an established record of teaching and a well-defined agenda related to sustainable, contemporary architectural design to support our students in a vibrant, collaborative teaching and research environment.

-Proposals are invited for the following types of roles to support our undergraduate and postgraduate programmes in 2025/26:
+Proposals are invited for the following types of roles to support our undergraduate and postgraduate programmes in 2026/27.

 Studio tutors (BSc and Masters)

+The studios in BSc Years 1 and 2 run from October to Easter.
 Each BSc studio typically has 12 students.
-Students are required to respond to a given brief that has been set to encourage specific practices of knowing, being and acting within the context of design teaching and learning.
-The brief will define a geographical location as well as a clear theme, agenda and programme.
+Students are required to respond to given briefs that have been set to encourage specific forms of knowing, being and acting within the context of design teaching and learning.
+Each brief defines a geographical location as well as a clear theme, agenda and programme.
+Where appropriate, briefs are developed in coordination with Technology and History & Theory teaching, enabling students to integrate environmental, structural, material and cultural considerations into their design work.

 Practice links visitors (MArch)

 Practice Links Tutors are typically RIBA Part III qualified architects (or equivalent) with experience of practice.
-Interests in adaptive reuse, environmental design and community engagement would be a good fit to support our Live Project briefs.
+Interests in adaptive reuse, environmental design and community engagement would be a good fit to support our live project briefs.

-Design studio leaders (BSc)
+Design studio leads (BSc)

 Design studios are offered in the third year of our BSc Architecture (RIBA Part I).